japila-books/spark-sql-internals/docs/spark-sql-DataSourceV2.md

-title: DataSourceV2

-# DataSourceV2 -- Data Sources in DataSource V2
+# DataSourceV2 &mdash; Data Sources in DataSource V2

 `DataSourceV2` is the fundamental abstraction of the <<implementations, data sources>> in the [DataSource V2](new-and-noteworthy/datasource-v2.md).